PiPar: Pipeline Parallelism for Collaborative Machine Learning: Introduction

-Although low resource utilisation of CML techniques makes training inefficient, there is currently limited research that is directed at addressing this problem.
-The motivation of this paper is to address the above challenges by developing a framework, \PipeLearn, that leverages \textit{pipeline parallelism} to improve the resource utilisation of devices and servers in CML techniques when training DNNs, thereby increasing training efficiency.
-The framework distributes the computation of DNN layers on the server and devices, balances the workload on both the server and devices, and reorders the computation for different inputs in the training process. \PipeLearn\ overlaps the device and server-side computation and communication between the devices and server, thereby improving resource utilisation, which accelerates CML training.
+Although low resource utilization of CML techniques makes training inefficient, there is currently limited research that is directed at addressing this problem.
+This paper aims to address the above challenges by developing a framework, \PiPar\ (pronounced as `piper'), that leverages \textit{pipeline parallelism} to improve the resource utilization of devices and servers in CML techniques when training DNNs, thereby increasing training efficiency.
+The framework distributes the computation of DNN layers on the server and devices, balances the workload on both the server and devices and reorders the computation for different inputs in the training process. \PiPar\ overlaps the device and server-side computations with communication between the devices and server, thereby improving resource utilization, which in turn accelerates CML training.

-\PipeLearn\ redesigns the training process of DNNs.
+\PiPar\ redesigns the training process of DNNs.
 Traditionally, training a DNN involves the forward propagation pass (or forward pass) and backward propagation pass (or backward pass).
-In the forward pass, one batch of input data (also known as a mini-batch) is used as input for the first input layer and the output of each layer is passed on to subsequent layers to compute the loss function.
-In the backward pass, the loss function is passed from the last DNN layer to the first layer to compute the gradients of the DNN model parameters.
+In the forward pass, one batch of input data (also known as a mini-batch) is used as input for the first DNN layer and the output of each layer is passed on to subsequent layers to compute the loss function.
+In the backward pass, the loss function is passed layer by layer from the last layer to the first layer to compute the gradients of the DNN model parameters.